About · Our surgeons

 If you’re considering cataract surgery

-Expect a conversation about what “better vision” means for you—driving, reading, screen work and hobbies.
-We’ll also discuss what cataract surgery can’t do (for example, if there are other eye conditions affecting vision).
+Expect a conversation about what “better vision” means for you — driving, reading, screen work and hobbies.
+We’ll also discuss what cataract surgery can’t do (for example, if there are other eye conditions affecting vision): how cataracts affect contrast and glare, lens options (benefits, compromises and suitability), and recovery and follow-up expectations.

 If you’re considering oculoplastics

 Eyelids protect the eye, so we prioritise function and ocular surface health.
-If your concern is cosmetic as well as functional, we’ll discuss what is achievable and how to minimise scarring and downtime.
+If your concern is cosmetic as well as functional, we’ll discuss what is achievable and how to minimise scarring and downtime: assessment of eyelid position, tear film and comfort, procedure options and expected healing stages, and when monitoring is better than surgery.

 Frequently asked questions